EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: Experiments

 \subsubsection{Inputs of draft models}

 Compared to other speculative sampling-based methods, the key innovation of EAGLE lies in its utilization of features computed by the target LLM and the incorporation of sampling outcomes into the input of the draft model to address randomness.
 We conducted an ablation study on Vicuna 7B, assessing draft models with varying inputs.
 We tested four types of inputs: feature\&shifted-token (EAGLE), feature\&unshifted-token, token, and feature.
 Both feature\&shifted-token (EAGLE) and feature\&unshifted-token integrate semantic information at different levels.
 The distinction lies in the fact that feature\&shifted-token (EAGLE) inputs tokens advanced by one time step, equipping it to address randomness effectively.
 Apart from the use of a FC layer to reduce dimensionality for the feature\&token input, the structure of the draft model remains entirely consistent.
 Figure \ref{fig:aba-input} presents the experimental outcomes on the MT-bench with Vicuna 7B as the target LLM.
-Three observations can be drawn. \begin{itemize} \item First, when the number of parameters of the draft model is limited, utilizing features yields slightly better results than tokens. \item Second, integrating features and tokens slightly enhances performance.
-This is primarily because discrete, error-free tokens mitigate the accumulation of errors in features (as evidenced by the near-equivalence of the acceptance rate of the feature\&unshifted-token draft model to that of the feature-only model, $0\text{-}\alpha$, but with a markedly higher $1\text{-}\alpha$). \item Third, addressing the randomness inherent in the sampling process results in the most significant improvement.
+Three observations can be drawn. \begin{itemize} \item First, when the number of parameters of the draft model is limited, utilizing features yields slightly better results than tokens. \item Second, merging features and tokens modestly boosts performance, mainly as discrete, error-free tokens mitigate feature error accumulation, evident from the similar $0\text{-}\alpha$ of feature\&unshifted-token and feature-only draft models, with a significantly improved $1\text{-}\alpha$. \item Third, addressing the randomness inherent in the sampling process results in the most significant improvement.
 The feature\&shifted-token scheme, compared to feature\&unshifted-token, adds no complexity yet markedly enhances the draft model's capability by simply advancing the token by one time step, allowing the draft model to account for the randomness in sampling. \end{itemize}